dharmatech/LinkAggregatorTutorial/LinkAggregatorTutorial.md

 ## Introduction

-Steps on how to build a simple link aggregator site in ASP.NET Core.
+This document provides steps on how to build a simple link aggregator site in ASP.NET Core Pages.

+Here's what the link list looks like:

 ![](screenshot-links.jpg)